fieldlinguistics/fieldlinguistics.github.io/_pages/projects.md

 Some projects, past and ongoing, by members of the lab:

-* Ongoing: Could self-destructive feeding be a challenge to Richness of the Base (based on data from Javanese (Austronesian))?
-(Melody Wang)
+* Ongoing: Could self-destructive feeding be a challenge to Richness of the Base (based on data from Javanese (Austronesian) (Melody Wang)

 [Back to Top](#  )